abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 ## Ajahn Amaro • August 2008

-*Papañca,* a favorite theme of Ajahn Pasanno’s, is that stream of incessant thinking, the flood of conceptual proliferation that the mind can so easily bring up.
+*Papañca*, a favorite theme of Ajahn Pasanno’s, is that stream of incessant thinking, the flood of conceptual proliferation that the mind can so easily bring up.
 This produces an endless chatter of commentating, fretting, recollecting, recreating, planning, and imagining.
-The Buddha pointed to three particular qualities which are the driving forces behind these processes: craving, conceit, and views—the *papañca dhammas.* In the Anattalakkhaṇa Sutta—the Discourse on the Characteristic of Not-Self—he outlined these qualities in very simple terms. *Taṇhā* or craving is defined as *etaṃ mama: This is mine.
+The Buddha pointed to three particular qualities which are the driving forces behind these processes: craving, conceit, and views—the *papañca dhammas*.
+In the Anattalakkhaṇa Sutta—the Discourse on the Characteristic of Not-Self—he outlined these qualities in very simple terms. *Taṇhā* or craving is defined as *etaṃ mama: This is mine.
 This belongs to me.
 This is my ladder, my chopping board, my